Föhr: Wadden Sea

 The entire sea surrounding Föhr may also be designated an attraction.
 Mainly the foreland north of the sea dike, but also the mud flats provide ample space for all kinds of seabirds.
 Oystercatchers, common eiders, shelducks, snipes and peewits are only a few of them.
 Moreover, during the season vast swarms of migratory birds will rest at Föhr and the neighbouring islands.
 Occasionally, especially after severe winter storms, harbour seals may be encountered on the beaches.

 The beach along the southern shore is popular for swimming.
-Also, during low tide it is possible to hike from Amrum to Föhr.
+Also, during low tide it is possible to hike the mudflats from Amrum to Föhr.